Air Force makes late defensive stand in 17-13 win over Army

 BIRD SCARE

 There was a concerning moment at halftime when Air Force’s mascot falcon Karena wound up in the stands as she tried to land.
-Karena, who was born in 2014, was fine the Academy said.
+Karena was fine the Academy said.
 She was flapping her wings as trainers led her up the steps.

 A falcon named Aurora died in October after serving as an Air Force mascot for the past 23 years.
 She was the longest-serving live mascot in the school’s 65-year history.